learntocloud/learn-to-cloud/phase4/README.md

 - An appreciation for the ideas behind: "immutable infrastructure"
 - An appreciation for monitoring and the basic ideas of logs, metrics, traces
 - An appreciation for "declarative and imperative infrastructure as code"
+- Be able to explain each DevOps practice
+    - What each one accomplishes
+    - Why each one matters
+- Hands on experience with
+    - CI/CD
+    - IaC

 ## Certifications you might want to look into